-- ☐ Your teachers will provide you with their guidelines and expectations regarding homework. - □ Homework has several purposes: (a) to practice what has been recently taught, (b) to keep those skills and concepts you have learned fresh in your mind, (c) to challenge and expand your thinking. - ☐ Successful students set aside at least two hours a night for homework and studying. - ☐ When you have no assigned homework, it is wise to read ahead and review what you have done over the past several weeks. - ☐ Successful students always have a book on hand to read for pleasure. - ☐ When you are absent, you should complete and turn in missed homework assignments per your teachers' expectations. - □ It is your responsibility to know your teachers' expectations for making up missed work.
+Homework has several purposes: (a) to practice what has been recently taught, (b) to keep those skills and concepts you have learned fresh in your mind, and (c) to challenge and expand your thinking.
+When you have no assigned homework, it is wise to read ahead and review what you have done over the past several weeks.
+Successful students always have a book on hand to read for pleasure.
+When you are absent, you should complete and turn in missed homework assignments per your teachers' expectations.
+It is your responsibility to know your teachers' expectations for making up missed work.
 You need to ask them for assignments you have missed and arrange a time to get extra help if you have missed instruction and are in need of assistance.
-Your teachers will help you with this if you ask. - ☐ You will be expected to make up any work that is missing or incomplete. - □ Check Skyward for missing assignments.
-Check your teachers' Google Classroom or Google Site for more detailed information regarding homework and projects.
+Your teachers will help you with this if you ask.
+You will be expected to make up any work that is missing or incomplete.

+☐ Check Skyward for missing assignments.
+Check your teachers' Google Classroom or Google Site for more detailed